rohits-web03/cryptodrop/README.md

-# CryptoDrop Client
+# Obscyra Client

-This directory contains the React frontend application built with Vite and managed with pnpm for cryptodrop.
+This directory contains the React frontend application built with Vite and managed with pnpm for obscyra.

 ## Table of Contents